Guide to Lot-et-Garonne & Property in Department 47

-Lot-et-Garonne is an incredibly breathtaking department of southwest France, which has earned its name from the Lot and Garonne rivers that flow through it.
-Its inception dates back to March 1790, when it was created as one of the original 83 departments in France following the French Revolution.
-The department is located in the southwest of France and is a part of the Nouvelle-Aquitaine region.
-Its neighbours include the departments of Lot, Tarn-et-Garonne, Gers, Landes, Gironde, and Dordogne.
-The Landes forest dominates the west of Lot-et-Garonne, while the north boasts picturesque limestone hills.
-Lot-et-Garonne is a popular tourist destination renowned for its stunning rural landscape.
-It offers a perfect escape for nature enthusiasts and those seeking to explore the region's unique heritage and medieval architecture.
-It is home to several traditional market towns and charming villages that are an absolute delight to explore, such as Agen, Marmande, Villeneuve-sur-Lot, Duras, Nérac, and Monflanquin.
+Lot-et-Garonne is an incredibly scenic department in southwest France, named after the rivers Lot and Garonne that run through it.
+Established in March 1790 as one of France's original 83 departments following the French Revolution, it is located in the Nouvelle-Aquitaine region.
+Its neighbours include Lot, Tarn-et-Garonne, Gers, Landes, Gironde, and Dordogne.
+The western part is dominated by the Landes forest, while the north features scenic limestone hills.
+Lot-et-Garonne is a favourite among tourists for its beautiful rural scenery, offering a perfect getaway for nature lovers and those interested in exploring its unique heritage and medieval architecture.
+The region boasts several traditional markets and charming villages, such as Agen, Marmande, Villeneuve-sur-Lot, Duras, and Nérac, which are a delight to explore.

 Cultural Treasures in Agen